MiguelOrnia/children-emotions-detection/README.md

 ## Datasets
 Three datasets have been used, which are the following: <em>Mexican Emotional Speech Database</em> (MESD), <em>Interactive Emotional Children's Speech Corpus</em> (IESC-Child) and our case study (Draw&Talk).
 It should be noted that the first two are audio-only, being used for training, and the third includes audio and drawings.

 The only dataset available online is MESD (via the Kaggle website under the Attribution 4.0 International (CC BY 4.0) licence).
-The IESC-Child dataset should be requested from its authors and Draw&Talk should be requested from the authors of this article.
+The IESC-Child dataset should be requested from its authors and Draw&Talk should be requested from the authors of this paper.